|What are the application steps for the UNO-Japan summer program?

 What is the attendance policy?

 It is extremely important that students attend class every day.
 The UNO-Japan: Study at Doshisha University summer program has high academic standards which we maintain on all our academic programs.
-Students attending the UNO-Japan Summer program are allowed one to two absences depending on the faculty member.
+Students attending the UNO-Japan Summer program are not allowed any unexcused absences.
 It is university policy to lower a student's overall performance by a letter grade or by a substantial amount for each absence over the allotted limit.
 Only the Academic director can authorize an excused absence.